daveio/zt/README.md

 zt pull
 ```

-This will update the YAML files in `~/.config/zt` - if you have a reason to edit them, you can do so, but they'll be overwritten next time you run `zt pull`.
+This will update the YAML files in `~/.config/zt` - if you have a reason to edit them, you can do so, but they'll be overwritten next time you run `zt pull` withe exception of `zt.conf.yaml`.

 You can then generate the `hosts` file entries.